Randomly Pick Your Next Travel Destination With These 5 Sites

 A couple of new travel agencies actually try to bring an element of surprise into your travel.
 Both Pack Up + Go and AnyWhr require a few details from you, after which they’ll mail you flight tickets, a custom itinerary, foreign exchange, electronic visa papers, and all other such details.
 All you have to do is show up at the airport.
 Cool, eh?

-Of course, if randomness is not your thing, you can still try out other decision-making tools for travel destinations and take a look at these tools for finding interesting and unique tourist spots to help you decide.
+Of course, if randomness is not your thing, you can still take a look at some tools for finding interesting and unique tourist spots to help you decide.
 We’ve also shown how setting up Google Alerts can help you find the best time and places to travel.